Fee Schedule for 2017

 Adult Beginner Class - $70

-Puppy, Adult Beginner and Canine Good Citizen (CGC), Cape Coral City Hall
+Puppy, Adult Beginner and Canine Good Citizen (CGC) (when offered), Cape Coral City Hall

 7:30 to 8:30 pm Thursday evenings, each week for 9 weeks.